-a.
 Drop the desired amount of pellets into the barrel with the igniter side down.
-Using a pipe cleaner to handle the pellets makes it easier to load and keeps oil from your hands off the pellet.
+Using a pipe cleaner to handle the pellets makes it easier to load and keeps oil from makes it easier to load and keeps oil from your hands off the pellet.

-IMPORTANT!
+IMPORTANT:

 Do not break or crush the pellets when loading or seating the projectile on top of the pellets.

 This could cause inconsistent groups.